ironbar/luxai/reports/04_Modeling.md

 - Lower learning rate when retraining
 - LR policy when training on all the data
 - Arquitecture search
+- check warnings from agent and add more post-processing to model output

 ## Iteration n.
 Iteration_title